 Yes, you may have loved your ex unconditionally.

 Yes, those moments were damn, f-ing good!

-And, yes, it's true, he might not be the right man for you.
+And yes, it's true, they might not be the right person for you.

 1. Find love within yourself.

 Luckily, if you feel unconditional love for your ex, that feeling never goes away.
-While the form of your relationship will change, your care for him will not.
+While the form of your relationship will change, your care for them will not.
 Remember that.

-You can love again!
+Yes, you can love again.
+You have to know (it's called faith, friend) that you can and will feel a deep connection with another person.
 You can go further and deeper into love than you've ever been before.
-You just have to let go first, then the new love can come in.
+You just have to let go first, so then the new love can come in.

-4. Feel your next man before he arrives.
+4. Feel your next partner before they arrive.